kyma-project/telemetry-manager/docs/user/04-metrics.md

 ![Manager resources](./assets/metrics-resources.drawio.svg)

 1. Telemetry Manager watches all MetricPipeline resources and related Secrets.
-2. Furthermore, Telemetry Manager takes care of the full lifecycle of the gateway Deployment and the agent DaemonSet itself.
-Only if there is a MetricPipeline defined, they are deployed.
+2. Furthermore, Telemetry Manager takes care of the full lifecycle of the gateway Deployment and the agent DaemonSet.
+Only if you defined a MetricPipeline, the gateway and agent are deployed.
-3. Whenever the user configuration changes, it validates the configuration and generates a single configuration for the gateway and agent.
+3. Whenever the user configuration changes, Telemetry Manager validates it and generates a single configuration for the gateway and agent.
 4. Referenced Secrets are copied into one Secret that is mounted to the gateway as well.

 ### Metric Gateway